Documentation Level:

 No known problems

-A properly configured cron job can manage a variety of tasks:
+A properly configured cron can manage a variety of tasks:

-• The Search module that indexes the website's content.
+• The Search module indexes the website's content.

 What is cron?

-What actually happens is that the cron job visits the cron.php file in your website at a URL like http://www.example.com/core/cron.php?cron_key=0MgWtfB33FYbbQ5UAC3L0LL3RC0PT3RNUBZILLA0Nf1Re.
+For Backdrop, we would like the daemon to visit the core/cron.php file in your website at a URL like http://www.example.com/core/cron.php?cron_key=0MgWtfB33FYbbQ5UAC3L0LL3RC0PT3RNUBZILLA0Nf1Re.
 You can find the exact address of the cron.php file in the "Status report" page, at Administration > Reports > Status report (admin/reports/status), in the "Cron maintenance tasks" section.

 Enabling cron

-There are two separate ways to run Backdrop's cron tasks:
+There are two distinct ways to run Backdrop's cron tasks:

 The easiest way is to let Backdrop do it for you (which it does by default), using its built-in "automated cron" system.